scg-unibe-ch/ese2016-team3/documentation/srs.md

 #### Design of the application

 The application should have a modern look and feel.
+It should be mobile ready.